centreon/centreon-archived/doc/fr/release_notes/centreon-2.7/centreon-2.7.2.rst

 ======================

 - Fix eventlogs pages for performances and right for non admin users
-- Add New possibilities for ACL and Custom Views
 - Fix Recurent Downtimes behaviour with timezones
 - Fix some broken relations in web interface
 - Fix Reporting pages for non admin users